tejeshbabu25/DotnetCore_API_EF_SQL_Authen_Author/README.md

 - which allow us to navigate from one entity/domain model to another
 - eg. trail has difficulty and region as navigation properties
 - on the dbcontext method getting data from db, use Include("Difficulty").Include("Region") to get the foreigh key value of the related/navigation tables

+# Validations in ASP.NET Core Web API
+- Option 1 :
+-  Model Validations using Data Annotations built into ASP.NET Core
+- Use annotations like Required,MinLength,Maxlength, Length etc on Model classes
+- then in controller use ModelState.IsValid to validate
+- Option 2 :
+- using a custom Action filter
+- create a new call such as ValidateModelAttribute and override ActionFilterAttribute
+- then instead of Model.IsValid lines of code to check, just decorate the controller method with [ValidateModel] attribute